What do people do when they don’t feel like cooking and want to get out of the house? They go out to eat.

 Pro Tip: Add a note or tag to the profiles of guests who spend more or less time dining than your average turn time.
 Tracking this will help you factor in actual times and plan accordingly.

-Restaurant goers ranked the ability to make online reservations as their #1 most important restaurant technology offering, according to Toast’s 2017 Restaurant Technology Report.
+Restaurant goers ranked the ability to make online reservations as one of the most important restaurant technology offerings, according to Toast’s 2019 Restaurant Success Report.
 If your restaurant allows online reservations, a simple way to give guests more control over where they sit is by listing seating areas available when making their reservation.

 If guests come to your restaurant to sit in a certain area — like a patio or roof top — your host staff will be able to accommodate these requests well in advance and give more accurate wait times to walk-in guests.

 Creating, maintaining, and updating notes about guests’ seating preferences should be a mandatory responsibility for your host staff.
 Here’s a perfect example to illustrate why.